OR

 To get a permanent solution, follow the below steps:

-1. delete node_modules/, package-lock.json & yarn.lock
+1. Delete node_modules/, package-lock.json & yarn.lock

-2. run yarn install or npm i again
+2. Run yarn install or npm i again.

-Why the error occurs?
+Why does the error occur?

-The error may appear if your installed version of Node.js does not comply with these requirements.
+2. The error may appear if your installed version of Node.js does not comply with these requirements.

-Furthermore, certain modules might not work with newer or older versions of Node.js because they were created for a specific framework version.
+3. Specific modules might not work with newer or older versions of Node.js because they were created for a specific framework version.

-If the requirements of the module you’re trying to install and the dependencies already installed on your system conflict, the error may also occasionally appear.
+4. If the requirements of the module you’re trying to install and the dependencies already installed on your system conflict, the error may also occasionally appear.

 If the error is not fixed by adding the –ignore-engines prefix, you can try the solutions below.